klaraguan/klaraguan.github.io/_pages/about.md

         </div>

         <p>
-            I am a Research Associate at <a href="https://www.mingmingfan.com/lab/" target="_blank">the APEX Group of Hong Kong University of Science and Techology (HKUST)</a> in Guangzhou, China, working on accessibility technology research.
-I am extremely fortunate to be advised by <a href="https://www.mingmingfan.com" target="_blank">Prof. Mingming Fan</a>.
+            I am a PhD student at the <a href="https://ischool.utexas.edu/" target="_blank">the School of Information at UT Austin</a>.
+I am extremely fortunate to be advised by <a href="https://ischool.utexas.edu/profiles/soo-young-rieh" target="_blank">Prof. Soo Young Rieh</a>.
 My research focuses on advancing Human-Computer Interaction.
 Specifically, I am interested in developing accessible technologies for people with disabilities.
 I hope to use technology to improve quality of life.
         </p>

         <p>
-            Previously, I was a Product Manager in the <a href="https://www.wechat.com/" target="_blank">WeChat Group</a> of <a href="https://www.tencent.com/" target="_blank">Tencent Holdings Ltd.</a>, overseeing a myriad of products.
+            Previously, I was a research associate at <a href="https://www.mingmingfan.com/lab/" target="_blank">the APEX Group of Hong Kong University of Science and Techology (HKUST)</a> in Guangzhou, China, working on accessibility technology research, advised by <a href="https://www.mingmingfan.com" target="_blank">Prof. Mingming Fan</a>.
+I also worked as a Product Manager in the <a href="https://www.wechat.com/" target="_blank">WeChat Group</a> of <a href="https://www.tencent.com/" target="_blank">Tencent Holdings Ltd.</a>, overseeing a myriad of products.
         </p>
     </div>